mosesmulwa-bebop/Deep-L-layer-Neural-Network-for-image-classification/README.md

  Here's an outline of the steps in this assignment:

-1.Initialize the parameters for an  𝐿 -layer neural network 2.Implement the forward propagation module
+1.Initialize the parameters for an  𝐿 -layer neural network **Enter** 2.Implement the forward propagation module
 3.Complete the LINEAR part of a layer's forward propagation step (resulting in  𝑍[𝑙] ).
 4.The ACTIVATION function is provided for you (relu/sigmoid)